-Assembly Bill 367 proposes amendments to Wisconsin's labor laws to exempt minor league baseball players from minimum wage, overtime pay, and recordkeeping requirements.
-Specifically, the bill creates a new statute, 103.023, which states that individuals under contract to play minor league baseball and compensated through a collective bargaining agreement that outlines wages and working conditions are exempt from the state's minimum wage and overtime regulations.
-Additionally, the bill introduces a new provision under 104.01 (2) (b) 6, which explicitly identifies these minor league players as exempt from certain labor requirements.
+Assembly Bill 367 proposes amendments to Wisconsin's labor laws, specifically regarding exemptions for minor league baseball players from minimum wage, overtime pay, and recordkeeping requirements.
+The bill creates a new statute, 103.023, which exempts individuals who have contracts to play minor league baseball and are compensated under a collective bargaining agreement that outlines their wages and working conditions from the state's minimum wage and overtime pay regulations.
+Additionally, it establishes that these individuals are not subject to recordkeeping requirements related to hours worked and wages earned.

 Statutes affected: